Meet the team

-Ned completed his 17th Tour de France for ITV Sport this summer as lead commentator having reported on the event since its centenary year.
+Ned completed his 18th Tour de France for ITV sport this summer, (albeit from the remote location of a castle in Maidstone), having reported on the event since its centenary year.

 He is a best selling author, having penned four cycling titles and widely acknowledged as one of the most intelligent, respected and loved members within the wider sports media.
-If this wasn’t enough, he is excited to announce that after after a short break, the first ever one man theatrical show about cycling we be back in 2020.
+Despite the cancellation of the “Retour de Ned” in 2020 due to the COVID pandemic, he is working on announcing new dates in 2021 to bring back cycling’s first ever one man theatrical show.

 The Road Book Awards are adjudicated by a highly regarded truly international panel of judges, spreading across 9 countries and 3 continents.
 The panel includes those covering the sport in both the written media and the commentary box, as well as a range of ex cyclists, among them Grand Tour winners.